axone-protocol/axoned/docs/proto/logic.md

 - `height`: the height of the block at which the query was evaluated.
 - `gas_used`: the amount of gas used to evaluate the query.
 - `answer`: the result of the query.
 It is an object that contains the following fields:
-  - `success`: a boolean that indicates whether the query was successful or not.
-Successful means that solutions were found, i.e. the query was satisfiable.
   - `has_more`: a boolean that indicates whether there are more results to be retrieved.
 It's just informative since no more results can be retrieved.
   - `variables`: an array of strings that contains the names of the variables that were used in the query.
-  - `results`: an array of objects that contains the results of the query.
+  - `results`: an array of objects that contains the solutions of the query.
 Each result is an object that contains the following fields:
+    - `error`: an optional string that contains an error message if the query failed for the current solution.
     - `substitutions`: an array of objects that contains the substitutions that were made to satisfy the query.
 A substitution is a set of variable-value pairs that is used to replace variables with constants.
 A substitution is the result of unification.
 A substitution is used to replace variables with constants when evaluating a rule.